ARMmbed/mbed-os-5-docs/docs/reference/api/platform/PowerManagement.md

 void sleep();
 ```

-This function will invoke sleep manager, which will select the most appropriate sleep mode.
+This function invokes sleep manager, which selects the most appropriate sleep mode.

-<span class="notes">**Note:** In most cases you won't need to call `sleep()` directly.
-Mbed OS will enter sleep mode automatically, any time the system is idle.
-That is when all your threads are in a waiting state, for example: waiting for an event or a timeout.</span>
+<span class="notes">**Note:** In most cases, you don't need to call `sleep()` directly.
+Mbed OS enters sleep mode automatically any time the system is idle.
+That is when all your threads are in a waiting state, for example waiting for an event or a timeout.</span>

 #### Sleep modes